Why Children Throw Things When Angry

 Do not try to solve throwing, shouting, hitting, swearing, bedtime refusal, and sibling conflict all together.

 Choose one main behaviour first.
-That is also the locked BPMS rule because the pattern becomes much clearer when you narrow properly.
+The pattern becomes much clearer when you narrow properly.

 A good first target is usually the throwing pattern that: